 Writer Mother Monster is a conversation series devoted to dismantling the myth of having it all and offering writer-moms solidarity, support, and advice as we make space for creative endeavors.
 Each episode is streamed live on Facebook and YouTube, then archived right here as a video, audio podcast, and transcript.

-(March 3, 2021) Meagan McGovern writes fierce, funny, and true stories about the American food system, homeschooling, social justice, and the odd quirks of American life.
-She lives on a farm teetering on the far edge of the country in Washington state, raising beef, chickens, and children.
-She recently went viral in braids and a Target prairie dress, but her children, 10, 16 and 20, don’t think it’s nearly as funny as she does.
-She’s just finished a memoir about growing up on the run with a mother who was a con artist.
+(March 3, 2021) Meagan McGovern, who recently went viral in braids and a Target prairie dress, writes about homeschooling, social justice, and the odd quirks of American life.
+She lives on a farm in Washington state and just finished a memoir about growing up on the run with a mother who was a con artist.
 She describes writer-motherhood in 3 words as: “Everything is copy.”
 In this episode, Meagan talks about going viral, why she bought her son a farm, and why pandemic homeschooling isn’t real homeschooling.
 Plus, she pitches the perfect pandemic Zoom dress.

 beth ann fennelly